rutigs/rutigs.github.io/_posts/2017-12-14-best-of-english-301.md

 ## 3. Definition Assignment

-The definition assignment was a fun one as I took a very technical and difficult term _cryptocurrency_ and attempted to distill to be understood by someone without a technical background or a degree in computer science.
+The definition assignment was a fun one as I took a very technical and difficult term _cryptocurrency_ and attempted to distill it into something that could be understood by someone without a technical background or a degree in computer science.

 ![img](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f9/Public_key_encryption.svg/525px-Public_key_encryption.svg.png)